danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 *Sketch 1: Snippets of Vocable Code concerning textuality*

 ### Type
-`loadFont` supports opentype font style (.otf and .ttf) and returns a PFont object through `withPride` in Sketch 1 above.
+`loadFont` (in Line 4) supports opentype font style (.otf and .ttf) and returns a PFont object through `withPride` in Sketch 1 above.

 "Gilbert_TypeWithPride.otf" is a free font licensed under a Creative Commons Attribution-ShareAlike 4.0 International License, and can be downloaded from the Internet[^font] (www.typewithpride.com).
 It is designed to honor the memory of Gilbert Baker the creator of the iconic Rainbow Flag who died in 2017.

 ![](ch7_2.jpg){: .medium}
 :   *Figure 7.3: The font Type with Pride.
 Image from https://www.typewithpride.com/*

-`textFont()` means to get ready to print out or write the text with the chosen font, and in this case was previously defined through the returned PFont object `withPride`.
+`textFont()` (in Line 16) means to get ready to print out or write the text with the chosen font, and in this case was previously defined through the returned PFont object `withPride`.

-`textSize()` sets the font size for use.
+`textSize()` (in Line 17) sets the font size for use.
 For this sketch it takes a random value between 20.34387 and 35.34387.

-`textAlign()` takes the first argument for the horizontal alignment.
+`textAlign()` (in Line 18) takes the first argument for the horizontal alignment.
 It contains the options LEFT, RIGHT and CENTER.
 The length of sentences varies according to the number of words used.
 In *Vocable Code*, the text is aligned CENTER regardless of the sentence's length.

-`noStroke()` and `fill()` do similar things for shapes.
+`noStroke()` and `fill()` (in Lines 20-21) do similar things for shapes.
 The former disables drawing the stroke (outline), while the latter sets the text color. `fill()` accepts RGB values as well as other color formats.

-`text()` draws the text on screen with specific words and in  positions (both horizontal and vertical coordination of the text), e.g. `text(getQueer, this.xxxxx, this.yyyyy);`
+`text()` (in Line 22) draws the text on screen with specific words and in  positions (both horizontal and vertical coordination of the text), e.g. `text(getQueer, this.xxxxx, this.yyyyy);`

 ## Conditional structure